 Familiarity with Photoshop is a prerequisite, but, as this is a concept-based course, expertise in the program is not.
 The class is not version-specific.
 For those who are looking for more foundational Photoshop training, it is recommended that you attend some of the other Photoshop training at Sterling Ledet & Associates first.

-Historically the class has been taught over three long days.
+Historically the class has been taught over three long days since its inception in September 1994.
 With the advances of knowledge and technique, significant content has been added.
 We now offer the course over four days, and emphasize the Picture Postcard Workflow that Dan introduced in 2007 and has been improving ever since.